IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step05.md

 <img src="/data/linux_basics_session04/stream_pipe.png" style="max-width:100%" alt="pipe organisation">

-We can rewrite the previous set of instructions to state that the `sort` command no longer takes ots input from a file, but rather from the output result/stream of the cut command.
+We can rewrite the previous set of instructions to state that the `sort` command no longer takes its input from a file, but rather from the output result/stream of the cut command.

 ```bash
 cut -f 2 SAOUHSC.bed | sort -u > SAOUHSC_c2_uniq.bed